-While the Agency has currently been able to pay its operating costs and debt service payments, actual revenues continue to run below projected revenues.
-Since 2000, the Agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
-The Agency has achieved the required coverage ratio of 1.3x Annual Debt Service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as FY 2007.
+While the agency has currently been able to pay its operating costs and debt service payments, actual revenues continue to run below projected revenues.
+Since 2000, the agency has taken numerous measures to help bridge the gap between actual and projected revenues, including establishing the toll rate stabilization fund, implementing toll rate increases, defeasing debt with proceeds from the settlement of the Orange County bankruptcy, and reducing operational costs by competitively bidding the major operations related contracts.
+The agency has achieved the required coverage ratio of 1.3x annual debt service since the bonds were issued; however, absent capital infusion, it was anticipated that compliance would not be maintained as early as fiscal year 2007.

-On November 10, 2005 the Agency's board of directors, with the board of directors of FETCA, entered into a Mitigation Payment and Loan Agreement (the Agreement).
-The terms of the Agreement call for FETCA to make payments to the Agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of the southern extension of State Route 241.
-All scheduled payments totaling \$120,000 were made by FETCA as of June 2009.
+On November 10, 2005, the agency's Board of Directors, with the Board of Directors of F/ETCA, entered into a Mitigation Payment and Loan Agreement (the Agreement).
+The terms of the Agreement call for F/ETCA to make payments to the agency totaling \$120,000 over four years to mitigate for the anticipated loss of revenue due to the construction of the 241 completion project.
+All scheduled payments totaling \$120,000 were made by F/ETCA as of June 2009.

-In addition, FETCA committed to provide loans, subject to the terms of the Agreement, on an as-needed basis, up to \$1,040,000 to assist the Agency in achieving its debt service coverage of 1.3x.
+In addition, F/ETCA committed to provide loans, subject to the terms of the Agreement, on an as-needed basis, up to \$1,040,000 to assist the agency in achieving its debt service coverage of 1.3x.
 Accrued interest will not count toward the \$1,040,000 principal limitation.
-Payments of accrued interest and outstanding principal will begin in the fiscal year when the Agency has a surplus in revenues that exceeds the amount needed to meet the debt coverage requirement.
-All principal and accrued interest is due and payable on January 1, 2037 to the extent that the Agency has surplus revenues available to pay all amounts due.
-At June 30, 2009, no amounts had been borrowed.
+Payments of accrued interest and outstanding principal will begin in the fiscal year when the agency has a surplus in revenues that exceeds the amount needed to meet the debt coverage requirement.
+All principal and accrued interest is due and payable on January 1, 2037 to the extent that the agency has surplus revenues available to pay all amounts due.
+At June 30, 2010, no amounts had been borrowed.

-The Agreement was designed to meet the near-term needs of each Agency while preserving the flexibility to continue to pursue alternatives.
-The Agreement provides that FETCA loans will be made only to the extent that surplus revenues are available and all findings and determinations required by law are met; the Agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
-The Agreement also stipulates that FETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the southern extension of State Route 241 and complete certain other capital projects would have priority over loans to the Agency.
+The Agreement was designed to meet the near-term needs of each agency while preserving the flexibility to continue to pursue alternatives.
+The Agreement provides that F/ETCA loans will be made only to the extent that surplus revenues are available and all findings and determinations required by law are met, including California Government Code Section 66484.3, paragraph (f), which requires that the following findings must be met before F/ETCA can make a loan: 1) F/ETCA will benefit mutually financially by sharing and/or loaning revenues with the agency, 2) F/ETCA possesses adequate financial resources to fund all costs of construction of existing and future projects that it plans to undertake prior to the final maturity of the loan, and 3) the funding of the loan will not materially impair its financial condition or operations during the term of the loan.
+The agency's obligation to repay the loans is, in turn, secured by and payable only from its surplus revenues.
+The Agreement also stipulates that F/ETCA will not be obligated to increase toll rates to ensure sufficient revenues are available and that any liens or revenue pledges required in order to finance the 241 completion project and complete certain other capital projects would have priority over loans to the agency.
+If the commencement and diligent pursuit of the construction of the 241 completion project does not occur by December 31, 2015, the mitigation payments will be added to the principal amount of the loan.